Grahovljani: Etymology

-The name Grahovljani is an denonym for the place name Grahovo which is composed of Serbo-Croatian grah (bean)(from Proto-Slavic *gorxъ) and -ovo (from Proto-Slavic *-ovъ), a suffix used in Slavic languages to indicate a placename, thereby making the name of Grahovo, 'place of beans'.
+The name Grahovljani is an demonym for the place name Grahovo which is composed of Serbian grah ('bean')(from Proto-Slavic *gorxъ) and -ovo (from Proto-Slavic *-ovъ), a suffix used in Slavic languages to indicate a placename, thereby making the name of Grahovo, 'place of beans'.

 Geography

-The tribe of Grahovo is located in correlation with the Region of Grahovo.
+The tribe of Grahovo is located in correlation with the region of Grahovo.
 Its region is determined by the following settlements, which were a part of the Municipality of Grahovo that was abolished in 1960.
-The settlements are Balosave, Bare, Broćanac, Vilusi, Grahovac, Grahovo, Gornje Polje, Dolovi, Zagora, Zaslap, Jabuke, Nudo, Podbužer, Riječani and Spila.
+The settlements are Balosave, Bare, Broćanac, Vilusi, Grahovac, Grahovo, Gornje Polje, Dolovi, Zagora, Zaslap, Jabuke, Nudo, Podbožur, Riječani and Spila.
 As a tribe, they are mainly centered around the two localities of Vilusi, and Grahovo field.

 History

 Origin

 The Grahovo tribe was formed around the end of the 17th century and beginning of the 18th century.
 The tribe was formed by the Nikšići, Drobnjaci, Banjani, Riđani and Kuči during the Grahovo campaign in 1695.
 Like many other tribes, the Grahovljani weren't formed by a paternal ancestor, rather a group of merging tribes and brotherhoods.
 According to Petar II Petrović-Njegoš, his great-grandfather and the captain of the Nikšići settled the Grahovo tribe.